raystack/dagger/docs/concepts/architecture.md

 # Dagger Architecture

-Dagger is a real-time data aggregator.
-It feeds data from the stream(s), a group of Kafka topics sharing the same schema defines a stream and the schema is defined using protobuf.
-Dagger is powered by Apache Flink.
-Apache Flink runs in cluster mode on Kubernetes.
+or Data Aggregator is a cloud native framework for processing real-time streaming data built on top of Apache Flink.

 ## System Design